PNC-SRE-Capstone-Team/SRE-Capstone/README.md

 ```

+The data is read into Python, converted into a dictionary object, serialized to JSON, and finally sent to Kafka.

 ## Credit Card Fraud Transaction Dataset
 This dataset was used as the basis for the transaction logs and machine learning models: